 Step 5: Bag and remove

-It’s important to remember to bag and dispose of the weeds.
+It’s important to remember to bag and dispose of it.
 Even though they are dead, there can still be seeds, roots, etc. that can spread.
-To permanently get rid of creeping charlie, you must dispose of it.

 How to prevent creeping charlie

 Once you have removed creeping charlie, do things to prevent it from coming back.
 The most important things you can do are to continue to check the areas you removed it from and to maintain lawn health.